 Here are a few examples for you to try.
 You can choose any keys so start experimenting!
 Try starting on a different note, check which black notes you might need and see if you can work out some interesting keys.
-Start by playing the melody as written.
+Start by playing the melody as written in C major.